-- 1. Waters of the U.S. - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively Permanent Waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 8,200 linear feet: 10 width (ft) and/or 1.8 acres.
-Wetlands: 0 acres. - c.
-Limits (boundaries) of jurisdiction based on: Not Established at this Time Elevation of established OHWM (if known): - 2.
-Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+1. Waters of the U.S.

+a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1

+- TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively Permanent Waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area:

+Non-wetland waters: Intermittent Stream A - 85 linear feet: 4 width (ft); Perennial Stream B - 58 linear feet 4 width; Intermittent Stream D - 15 linear feet 2 width.

+- Wetlands: acres. - c.
+Limits (boundaries) of jurisdiction based on:

+Elevation of established OHWM (if known):

+2. Non-regulated waters/wetlands (check if applicable):3

+Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
 Explain: